GEMOTT/barcelona-cycling-network-lcc/README.md

 calculate the indicator for **census tracts**, and finally repeat the same steps for **all years**, so that we can see the trend.

+In the final step, we also save the resulting city-level and census-tract tables as `.csv` files in an `outputs/` folder, so students can see where the results are stored and reuse them in later analyses or maps.

 # Data

 Cycling infrastructure data are obtained from [**Open Data